abhinandanarya06/cafeteria/README.md

 - **Billing Clerk**

-  - can see pending orders and mark them delivered based on date only (time feature will be added)
+  - can see pending orders and mark them delivered based on datetime

 - **Customer**